winterStudyProjects2023/ReactWebShop/README.md

       - category - route to a whole categoty preview
       - shop - a sub router in the app managing the sub-routes in '/shop' - default: categories-preview or sub-routes: /shop/category

   - utils - a folder with a js file containing Firebase helper functions responsible for: initializing connections with Firebase authentication and Firebase Firestore, providing credentials, sign in users with e-mail or google profile, sign up users with email and password, creating or reading user records in Firebase, reading from or adding records in the DB, authentication state listener.
-As Google changes regularly the methods of Firebase communication, it's much easier to update the functions, used around the app from only one centralized place.
+As Google updates regularly the methods of Firebase communication, it's much easier to update the functions, used around the app from only one centralized place.

 ### Technologies and methods use for building the project